 - 1. Gather audit data from the two sites - 2.
 Generate reports based on the result of the gathering - 3.
-Notify an operator or operators of task completion
+Notify a recipient or recipients of task completion

 A possible way to split this course of action into several stages is as follows: